ks-1007/LinkedIn-project/README.md

 8. Styled Components

 ### Install the packages
-To start this clone - the commands required are
+After cloning this repository, the commands required for running this app are
 ```
 npm install
 ```